daveterry76/quiz-app/README.md

 ## Technologies
 This application was developed using the following technologies.

-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript
-- TailwindCSS (A CSS framework)
+- TailwindCSS v.3.1.0 (A CSS framework)

 ## Setting up the development environment